Cray-HPE/docs-csm/troubleshooting/known_issues/kubelet_memory_pressure_false_positive.md

     Warning  Evicted  31s  kubelet  The node was low on resource: memory.
 Threshold quantity: 100Mi, available: -9315068Ki.
     ```

-- However, checking the node with `kubectl describe node` shows memory requests/limits are reasonable and within capacity.
+- Checking the node with `kubectl describe node` shows memory requests/limits are reasonable and within capacity.

-## Root Cause
+## Root cause

 This is a bug in kubelet's cadvisor component that incorrectly processes cgroup v2 memory statistics on certain nodes.
 The calculated
 available memory can show astronomically incorrect values (e.g., 16 Exabytes) or negative values, causing kubelet to believe the node is